 and enter the bridge with the Mackinac Bridge Authority directing them.

-The Mackinaw City parade travels through town and get on the bridge right
+The Mackinaw City parade traveled through town and got on the bridge right

 behind the bridge parade.
-The tractors for the 2013 event will travel over
+The tractors for the 2014 event traveled over

 the Mackinac Bridge and into the city of St. Ignace, Michigan.